Vehicular Manslaughter – Penal Code 191.5

 - A sudden emergency caused you to become negligent and you acted as any reasonable person would.

-If you have a potential case pending, for this type of case, it is important that you comply with law enforcement but that you do not give any kind of statements.
-Anything you say to law enforcement can be used against you and most likely will.
-Make sure that you know what you are being charged with and document evidence, and take notes of everything that happens, no matter how big or small.
+If you have a potential Vehicular Manslaughter – Penal Code 191.5 case pending, it is important that you comply with law enforcement but that you do not give any kind of statements for this type of case.
+Anything you say to the police can be used against you and most likely will be.
+Make sure that you know what you are being charged with and document the evidence.
+Take notes of everything that happens, no matter how big or small.
 Anything can help you when it comes time to go to court.
-Make sure you discuss and provide your attorney with copies of all of your notes for use in defending your charges of vehicular manslaughter.
+Make sure you discuss and provide your Orange County DUI defense lawyer with copies of all of your notes for use in defending your charges of vehicular manslaughter.